echoCTF/echoCTF.RED/docs/ansible/DOCKER-TARGETS.md

 ln -s ../../../Dockerfiles/example/variables.yml inventories/targets/host_vars/example.fqdn.com.yml
 ```

+NOTE: Ansible tries to access the `example.fqdn.com.yml` file relative to the `inventories/targets/host_vars` folder.
+You need to include the `../../../` part when creating the symbolic link for it to be able to find the variables.

 Alternatively you can generate both `hosts` and their corresponding `host_vars` by running the following from the ansible folder.
 ```sh
 INVENTORY="targets"